Find Affordable College Courses

 Top 10 Best Allied Health Professions Bachelor's Degree Schools

-Our 2023 rankings named University of Cincinnati - Blue Ash College the best value school in Ohio for allied health professions students working on their bachelor’s degree.
-Located in the suburb of Blue Ash, UC Blue Ash College is a public school with a medium-sized student population.
+Our analysis found University of Cincinnati - Blue Ash College to be the best value school for allied health professions students who want to pursue a bachelor’s degree in Ohio.
+Located in the suburb of Blue Ash, UC Blue Ash College is a public college with a medium-sized student population.

-In-state tuition fees for undergraduate students at UC Blue Ash College are $6,387 per year.
+The average tuition and fees for an in-state undergraduate at UC Blue Ash College are $6,387 a year.
 Allied Health majors at UC Blue Ash College take out an average of $31,431 in student loans while working on their Bachelor's Degree.

 Read full report on Allied Health Professions at University of Cincinnati - Blue Ash College

-The excellent bachelor’s degree programs at Kent State University at Ashtabula helped the school earn the #2 place on this year’s ranking of the best value allied health professions schools in Ohio.
-Kent State University at Ashtabula is a small public school located in the town of Ashtabula.
+Out of the 27 schools in Ohio that were part of this year’s ranking, Kent State University at Ashtabula landed the # 2 spot on the list.
+Kent State University at Ashtabula is a small public school located in the distant town of Ashtabula.

-In-state tuition fees for undergraduate students at Kent State University at Ashtabula are $6,651 per year.
+The average tuition and fees for an in-state undergraduate at Kent State University at Ashtabula are $6,651 a year.
 On average, allied health graduates from Kent State University at Ashtabula take out $30,506 in student loans while working on their Bachelor's Degree.

 In-state tuition fees for undergraduate students at Kent State University at Salem are $6,651 per year.
 The average amount in student loans that allied health majors at Kent State University at Salem take out while working on their Bachelor's Degree is $30,506.